j0ly/FirstProject/REPORT.md

 This project is done with PHP in a LAMP environment.<br> See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

 There are also other problems with this code, besides these which I have mentioned and provided a fix for here below.
 I know there are many things that could be done to further improve the security, but I had to draw the line somewhere.
+The task was to have at least 5 OWASP Top Ten vulnerabilies, and to provide a fix for them, and this I think I have done!

 The OWASP vulnerabilities: